Armed and dangerous Lafayette County man wanted in Panola County - The Oxford Eagle

 Phelps said the fugitive is believed to be armed and is dangerous.
 According to the Panolian, law enforcement agencies are actively looking in the Sardis and Batesville areas for Sims as of 8:15 a.m.
 Friday.

-Citizens who seethe man, or have information, should call their nearest law enforcement agency immediately to make a report.
+Citizens who see the man, or have information, should call their nearest law enforcement agency immediately to make a report.

 Residents of Oxford’s State Veterans Home receive COVID-19 vaccinations